-You should stay well hydrated and do not rub your eyes.
+You should stay well-hydrated and avoid rubbing your eyes.
 You should also not fly or travel to higher altitudes.
-You will be put on topical antibiotics for around a week, and steroids for a month.
+You will be put on topical antibiotics for around a week and steroids for one month.

 Would you like to know more about DMEK?
 Be sure to contact Anh Nguyen Ophthalmology with any questions!
 Call us to schedule your appointment today.